aberral/vanishong/README.md

-# Vanishing Light Boos Spreadsheet
+# Vanishing Light Boost Spreadsheet

 ## To do